RHJ pool construction continues, closures in place

 Since children’s swim hours at R.H.
 Johnson are unavailable, the hours at Beardsley and Palm Ridge rec centers have been modified.
 During the construction period, children’s hours will be 4 to 8 p.m. at Palm Ridge and 10:30 a.m. to 1 p.m. and 3 to 6 p.m. at Beardsley.
 There are no children’s hours at Kuentz Rec Center.

 The pool project involves complete replacement of the existing pool, which is more than 35 years old and was in frequent need of repairs.
 This includes the old pipes and pumping system, which was in dire need of replacement.
-The winter start date was chosen because concrete cures better in colder weather, making February and March the best time to construct a pool in Arizona.
+The winter start date was chosen because concrete cures better in moderate temperatures.
+By starting in January, we will be pouring concrete in May and completing the project in August.

 The project is budgeted at $4.1 million.
 Plans call for eight, 25-meter swimming lanes; shaded umbrellas over parts of the pool; a zero-entry section; small splash pad; an enlarged spa; and a large middle section that can be used for water volleyball.
 Additionally, the pool includes an expanded water walking area, larger than the current pool offers, with a water feature in the center of it.
 The entrance for the pool and fitness area will be redesigned as an enclosed lobby with a centralized check-in desk.